Does science, medicine, drug therapies and pharmaceuticals fascinate you? If yes, a career as a Pharmacologist could be ideal for you.

 To become a pharmacologist in Australia, you must complete a bachelor's degree in biomedical, medical, or pharmaceutical science.
 Obtain a fellowship with The Royal Australasian College of Physicians to become accredited and work as a registered pharmacologist.

-In this blog, you learn how to become a pharmacologist in Australia, what they do, the skills they need, and what courses they study to pursue this career.
+In this blog, you will learn how to become a pharmacologist in Australia, including what they do, the skills they need, qualifications, training, salary, and what courses they study to pursue this career.

 1. What Is Pharmacology?